Table Of Content

 Now that you have created a testing plan for the overall process, let’s move towards building separate test cases for each stage.
 It is quite obvious that every phase will require different types of testing procedures due to the unique challenges involved in them.
 These test cases are developed by looking at the intricacies of each part.
 It would gradually become advanced because the depth of testing will start to increase as the STLC process will move towards the final project testing stages.

-As a QA engineer, you will need to create and verify various testing scripts for different application features in this phase.
+As a QA engineer, you will need to create and verify various testing scripts for different application features in this phase, for which you can choose from a variety of software testing tools on the market right now.
 It would require a detailed technical knowledge about the application and all its functions.
 Knowing them will help you to create exact test cases for each part according to the best practices.
 Make sure to obtain correct data before starting building test cases, as it will certainly play a huge role here.
 Initially, you could create test cases for the available conditions, but do remember to modify them for the testing purposes of future data.

 Once created, you have to review them all according to the given baseline.
 This will ensure that all the cases have been developed correctly and now you can move towards setting up the real testing environment.